 Homer is by far the #1 Alaskan port for all your boating needs.
 Located on Kachemak Bay near the mouth of Cook Inlet, Homer offers a protected harbor with easy access to Cook Inlet and the Gulf of Alaska.
-With all of the advantages offered to you in Homer, you can’t afford not to do your boat work here.
+If you need to have any work done on your boat, Homer has the services and location for your marine needs.